gmontana/DecodingViewerEmotions/README.md

 | Surprise   | 3,553 | 2,841 | 387        | 325  |
 | **Total**  | **26,637** | **21,392** | **2,856** | **2,387** |

-## Data Description

-The dataset comprises three downloadable ZIP files: `DataAdcumen.zip`, `ALL_frames.zip`, and `audios.zip`, each serving a specific purpose in the emotion recognition study from advertisement videos.

-### `DataAdcumen.zip`

-This ZIP file is essential for accessing emotion annotations and data splits.
-It contains:

-- **CSV Files for Emotion Annotations**: These files document viewer-reported emotions across different granularity levels:
-  - `DatasetAdcumenStarR.csv`: Shows the emotion reaction ratio for each video, offering an overview of aggregated viewer responses.
-  - `DatasetAdcumenSBS.csv`: Breaks down the emotion reaction ratio for every second of each video, providing detailed temporal insights into viewer emotions.
-  - `advert_respondent_data.csv`: Contains detailed records of every emotion reaction, including timestamp, `emotion_id`, and `advert_id`, for a comprehensive analysis.
-- **Data Splits**: Includes predefined splits for training, validation, and testing, crucial for developing and evaluating the deep learning model.
-- **VDB.pickle**: A pre-built data file designed for efficient data loading during model training and testing phases.

-### `ALL_frames.zip`

-This archive houses the visual data:

-- Contains 30,751 subfolders, each named after its corresponding advertisement video, ensuring organized data access.
-- Subfolders include frames in JPG format, extracted from MP4 videos at a frame rate of 10 fps, facilitating visual data analysis without the need to process entire videos.

-### `audios.zip`

-This ZIP file encompasses the audio component of the dataset:

-- Features 30,751 audio files in WAV format, each corresponding to an advertisement video, allowing for auditory data analysis alongside visual inputs.

 ## Data Availabilty